 At the age of 19, Fiona Brown had finished college and was unsure about her next steps.
 Feeling that university wasn't for her, she went on the search for something different and that's when she discovered volunteering.
 Fiona shares the impact volunteering had on her life with us.

 When I was at college everything was aimed at getting you to university.
 It felt like they had nothing else to offer us and I knew it wasn't for me.

 With the insecurity of not knowing what I wanted to do and all my friends leaving to go to university, I would say I became depressed.
 I just wanted to do something worthwhile that I would enjoy.

 So I signed up to the European Solidarity Corps and was contacted really quickly by a volunteering project in Poland.
-I found myself in an integration school in a small town for three months – it was pretty overwhelming at first, but you quickly realise how amazing the opportunity is.
+I found myself in an integration school, as classroom support, in a small town for three months – it was pretty overwhelming at first, but you quickly realise how amazing the opportunity is.

 "I was really upset for a long time, but this completely changed everything and made me happy again."

 Three months ago I found it hard to talk to people I didn't know or deal with new situations.
 When I first arrived, I was nervous people wouldn't understand me, and I'd never been away from my family before.

 On my first few days at the school I closed myself off a lot but I saw all the other volunteers just rolling with it.
 The second you close yourself up, that’s when you’ll struggle and hold yourself back.